argoproj/argo-workflows/docs/metrics.md

 #### `pod_missing`

-A counter of pods that were not seen.
-E.g. by being deleted by Kubernetes.
+A counter of pods that were not seen - for example they are by being deleted by Kubernetes.
 You should only see this under high load.

 | attribute          | explanation                            |
 |--------------------|----------------------------------------|